-Cubans stage rare protests amid persisting economic crisis
+Cubans stage rare protests amid blackouts, persisting economic crisis

 — Miguel Díaz-Canel Bermúdez (@DiazCanelB) March 18, 2024

 The president blamed government “enemies” and “mediocre politicians and terrorists” in the US for trying to hijack the protests.
+Vedant Patel, a US State Department spokesperson, vigorously denied those allegations in a press conference on Monday.

-The US embassy in Havana said in a post on X that it had also received reports of protests in Bayamo, Granma and other locations.
+“The United States is not behind these protests in Cuba and the accusation of that is absurd,” Patel said.

+Meanwhile, the US embassy in Havana said in a post on X that it had received reports of protests in Bayamo, Granma and other locations.
 It urged the government “to respect the human rights of the protesters and address the legitimate needs of the Cuban people”.

 The protests in Santiago were peaceful as demonstrators shouted, “Down with communism.
 Down with Diaz-Canal.”
-Videos on social media showed no signs of scuffles or arrests as the protests were watched by a large number of state security forces.
+Videos on social media showed no signs of scuffles or arrests.
+A large number of state security forces were also in attendance.

-However, internet services were throttled late on Sunday until early Monday, according to some reports.
+However, internet services were down late on Sunday until early Monday, according to some reports.

 We're seeing a five-hour dip in traffic to #Cuba coinciding with reports of a disruption in mobile service following protests in Santiago de Cuba earlier today.